Reneechang17/Netflix-CloudPipeline/README.md

     ```

 5. Enable and start Grafana, also you can check the status

+    ```
-`sudo systemctl enable grafana-server`
+    sudo systemctl enable grafana-server`
-`sudo systemctl start grafana-server`
+    sudo systemctl start grafana-server`
-`sudo systemctl status grafana-server`
+    sudo systemctl status grafana-server`
+    ```

-6. Then you can open the PublicIP:3000 to see Grafana with browser.
-Default username and password is “admin”
+6. Then you can open the *PublicIP:3000* to see Grafana with browser.
+Default username and password is "admin"
 7. Add Prometheus data source in Grafana:

-    Add data source option → choose “Prometheus” →Put your Prometheus server URL in box( In my case is PublicIP: 9090) → Scroll down and click Save and Test
+    - Add data source option → choose "Prometheus" →Put your Prometheus server URL in box(In my case is PublicIP: 9090) → Scroll down and click Save and Test

 8. Back to Grafana home page and import a dashboard:

-    click “+” sign → import a dashboard → Enter your template ID([https://grafana.com/grafana/dashboards/1860-node-exporter-full /](https://grafana.com/grafana/dashboards/1860-node-exporter-full/) or search for node exporter grafana dashboard on website then you can get it) → Select “Prometheus” as data source → import and you will see a nice dashboard show us CPU, RAM and more info
+    - Click "+" sign → import a dashboard → Enter your template ID(search for "node exporter grafana dashboard" on website then you can get it) → Select "Prometheus" as data source → import and you will see a nice dashboard show us CPU, RAM and more info..

-#### Integrate Jenkins in Prometheus and monitor Jenkins using Grafana
+#### Integrate Jenkins with Prometheus and monitor Jenkins using Grafana
+1. Integrate Jenkins with Prometheus
+    1. Back to Jenkins dashboard → Manage Jenkins → Plugins → Available plugins → search for “Prometheus metrics” → install
+        - Note: If you restart it you should make sure your password is ready since you will need to log in with your password:
+          `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

+    2. Sign in with Jenkins → Manage Jenkins → System(might wait some time) → check “Prometheus”(nothing to do actually) → Save
+    3. Add Jenkins into your prometheus.yml(use nano)

+    ```
+     scrape_configs:
+    	 - job_name: 'jenkins'
+    		 metrics_path: '/prometheus'
+    		 static_configs:
+    	     - targets: ['<your-jenkins-ip>:<your-jenkins-port>']
+    ```

+    4. Reload: `curl -X POST http://localhost:9090/-/reload`
+    5. And you can access Prometheus targets and see Jenkins using *PublicIP:9090/targets*

+2. Monitor Jenkins using Grafana

 ### Step 5: Email Notification